-This section of the Beaches Trail could be largely delivered as high-quality segregated cycle provision, and incorporates a number of wider public realm and walking improvements, linked to existing proposals in the Torquay Town Centre Masterplan and elsewhere.
+This section of the Beaches Trail could be largely delivered as, and would greatly benefit from being, high-quality segregated cycle provision.
+It incorporates a number of wider public realm and walking improvements linked to existing proposals in the Torquay Town Centre Masterplan and other linked projects.
 The recommended improvements are:

 - 1. Victoria Parade.
 Deliver new segregated cycle route.
-Through further engagement with the community and stakeholders, consider opportunities to enhance Victoria Parada as a destination.
+Through further engagement with the community and stakeholders, consider opportunities to enhance Victoria Parade as a destination.
 This could include further improvements to walking routes and the public realm, providing enhanced spaces for people to enjoy the harbourside views and visit local retailers and businesses, with new cycle parking provision. - 2.
 The Strand.
 Deliver new segregated cycle route, linked to The Strand Townscape Improvements scheme which will reinforce the quality of this area. (this section connects to the Torquay Town Trail and Babbacombe Road cycle scheme). - 3.
 Improve cycle provision on Palk St by reducing street clutter and providing a clear cycle route.
 Priority cycle crossing on Vaughan Road. - 4.
-Princess Gardens.
-Deliver new/improved segregated cycle route either through the gardens (exact route to be confirmed) or via a new segregated cycle route adjacent to Torbay Road, which would reduce conflict with people walking, but would be significantly more expensive.
-Further engagement work with the community and stakeholders will be needed to develop the proposals further. - 5.
 Torbay Road.
+Deliver new segregated cycle route (exact route to be confirmed) which would reduce conflict with people on the promenade. - 5.
+Torbay Road.
 Create more space for walking and cycling on the south side of the carriageway by reducing the central reservation width.
-Segregate people walking and cycling, except where there insufficient width to do so. - 6.
+Segregate people walking and cycling, except where there is insufficient width to do so. - 6.
 Provide a minimum of 3m shared use path on the south side of this junction by reallocating carriageway space.
-For example, this could consider a reduction in the number of eastbound lanes.
-Alternatively, a banned right turn from Torbay Road westbound could also be considered which would also reduce traffic flows on Belgrave Road.
-Motor vehicles that still need to make this movement could do so via a u-turn at the proposed roundabout at Rathmore Road (point 9). - 7.
+For example, this could consider a reduction in the number of eastbound lanes. - 7.
 Torbay Road.
 Reduce width of carriageway to deliver a new segregated cycle route and improved walking environment.
 To include public realm improvements and traffic speed reduction measures, as well as an increased number of pedestrian crossing points to improve connectivity between the seafront and Abbey Gardens. - 8.
 Deliver existing scheme for a new roundabout at Torbay Road junction with Rathmore Road.
 The Rathmore Road roundabout scheme is currently in development and will subject to further engagement and design work, including Road Safety Audits (this section connects to the Hospital Trail).